Ex-members of Defence Force with a disability

 Eligibility

-- Be a war veteran from Australia, New Zealand or a WW2 Allied Nation with reciprocal pension rights with Australia; and either
+- Are a war veteran from Australia, New Zealand or a WWII Allied Nation with reciprocal pension rights with Australia, and

-Warlike and non-warlike service is as defined in the determinations made under paragraphs 6(1)(a) and 6(1)(b) of the Military Rehabilitation and Compensation Act 2004 (Cth).
+"Warlike" and "non-warlike" service is defined in the determinations made in accordance with paragraphs 6(1)(a) and 6(1)(b) of the Military Rehabilitation and Compensation Act 2004 (Cth).

 Please note: